Kozea/WeasyPrint/pages/features.rst

 Missing CSS 2.1 features
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To the best of our knowledge, everything in CSS 2.1 (selectors aside, see
+To the best of our knowledge, everything in CSS 2.1 that applies to the
-above) that applies to the “print” media but is not listed in this section
+“print” media but is not listed in this section is supported by WeasyPrint.
-is supported by WeasyPrint.
-Please `report a bug`_ if you find this list
+Please `report a bug`_ if you find this list incomplete.
-incomplete.

 .. _report a bug: /community/#issue-bug-tracker